kbr/autocron/docs/index.rst

         return "delayed action triggered"

 The command ``$ flask --app application run`` will start the application and ``autocron.start()`` starts the background workers.
-When the application stops, the workers are also shut down.
+When the application stops, the workers are shut down.
 This is also the case if the application terminates unexpectedly – even in case of a ``kill 9``.

-For the ``start()`` function the argument ``workers`` is optional and can also be set by the cli-admin-tool.
-For simple applications one up to four workers should be enough (as a rule of thumb don't start more workers than available cpu cores).
+For the ``start()`` function the argument ``workers`` is optional and can also be set by the ``autocron`` command line admin-tool.
+For simple applications one up to four workers should be enough.
+As a rule of thumb don't start more workers than available cpu cores.
 If a worker dies, autocron detects this and starts a new one.

-Beside flask **autocron** can work with other web-frameworks.
-See :ref:`Integration<integration>` for details.

----
+For more details and other web-frameworks see :ref:`Integration<integration>`.

+    The **autocron-image** is a DiffusionBee variant of people on Mars, watching the sunset, the worker planets and having a drink (letting autocron do all the tasks :)

 .. toctree::
    :maxdepth: 1
    :caption: Contents:
+   :hidden:

    source/integration
-   source/application_api
+   source/autocron_api
    source/admin_api
    source/version_history
    source/license

----

-    The **autocron-image** is a DiffusionBee variant of people on Mars, watching the sunset, the worker planets and having a drink (letting autocron do all the tasks :)